-Do not drink alcohol for twenty-four (24) hours prior to surgery.
+Do not drink alcohol or use cannibus for twenty-four (24) hours prior to surgery.
 You may not drive a vehicle or operate machinery for twenty-four (24) hours after IV or Oral sedation.

 If you are scheduled, or wish to have nitrous-oxide (laughing gas) during your procedure do not eat or drink anything for two (2) hours prior to your procedure.
 Take all your usual medications with a small amount of water unless instructed otherwise.

 All patients having IV or Oral sedation must have a responsible adult escort them home.
 Public transit is not permitted.

 Patients having IV sedation or general anaesthesia should wear a shirt with sleeves that roll up easily, or that are short.